History of Persian domes: Timurid Empire

-A miniature painted at Samarkand shows that bulbous cupolas were used to cover small wooden pavilions in Persia by the beginning of the fifteenth century.
+A miniature painted at Samarkand shows that bulbous cupolas were used to cover small wooden pavilions in Persia by the beginning of the 15th century.
 They gradually gained in popularity.
 The large, bulbous, fluted domes on tall drums that are characteristic of 15th century Timurid architecture were the culmination of the Central Asian and Iranian tradition of tall domes with glazed tile coverings in blue and other colors.
 The Mausoleum of Khoja Ahmed Yasawi, situated in southern Kazakhstan was never finished, but has the largest existing brick dome in Central Asia, measuring 18.2 m in diameter.
 The dome exterior is covered with hexagonal green glazed tiles with gold patterns.

+In Afghanistan, Timurid ribbed domes with glazed tiles began to be built in the 1420s.

+The tomb of Ghiyath al-Din Naqqash in Bust has a dome that used exposed brick placed in alternating bands of horizontal and vertical orientations for decorative effect.

 Mausoleums were rarely built as free-standing structures after the 14th century, being instead often attached to madrasas in pairs.
 Domes of these madrasas, such as those of the madrasa of Gawhar Shad (1417–1433) and the madrasa at Ḵargerd (1436–1443), had dramatically innovative interiors.
 They used intersecting arches to support an inner dome narrower than the floor below, a change that may have originated with the 14th century use of small lantern domes over transverse vaulting.
 The madrasa of Gawhar Shad is also the first triple-shell dome.
 The middle dome may have been added as reinforcement.
 Triple-shelled domes are rare outside of the Timurid era.
 The dome of the Amir Chakhmaq mosque (1437) has a semi-circular inner shell and an advanced system of stiffeners and wooden struts supporting a shallow pointed outer shell.
 Notably, the dome has a circular drum with two tiers.
-Another double shell dome from the early Seljuq period at the shrine complex of Bayazid Bastami was changed in the Timurid period by the addition of a third conical shell over the existing two domed shells.
+Another double shell dome from the early Seljuq period at the shrine complex of Bayazid Bastami was changed in the Timurid period in 1300 by the addition of a third conical shell over the existing two domed shells.

-The Uzbek architecture of the region around Transoxiana maintained the Timurid style of dome-building.
-Where dome chambers were surrounded by axial iwans and corner rooms on an octagonal plan, as at the Khwaja Abu Nasr Parsa shrine (ca. 1598), they provided the model for Indian mausoleums such as Humayun's Tomb in Delhi or the Taj Mahal.
-Some of the earliest surviving domed markets, called tīmcās, can be found in Shaybanid-era Bukhara.